The Sunshine Coast Tool Library

 Donate that stuff, but you still get to use it whenever you want (along with everyone else in the community)!
 Win-win!

-Wish List: pressure washer, small step ladder, scaffolding, apple press, wood splitter, XL propane burner, small hand power tools + batteries (drills, circular saw, jigsaw, reciprocating saw), sledgehammer, garden carts, drum chicken plucker, small/medium egg incubators
+Wish List: pressure washer, small step ladder, scaffolding, electric apple grinder / scratter, wood splitter, small hand power tools + batteries (drills, circular saw, jigsaw, reciprocating saw), sledgehammer, garden carts, drum chicken plucker, and more!

 To donate, email us (toollibrary@onestraw.ca) to let us know what you would like to donate (brand, model, and its purpose); its condition (new, how old, etc,); and whether you have all parts, cords, and instructions.